 - How will you and others benefit from you pursuing them?

-- If you have a slip or fall, get up and begin again.
-Focus on gaining greater awareness and learning.
+- Focus on opportunities that bring greater awareness and learning opportunities.
+If you have a slip or fall, get up and begin again

 - Enlist accountability and support – this is different for everyone – it could be a therapist, coach, support group, a loved one, a physical resource, visual reminders and so much more.